mdhv

 • No control panel, so you never know when the room is humid enough.

-“Whole-House” Makes All the Difference
+“Whole-House” Makes All The Difference

 A whole-house humidifier, on the other hand, fixes all these issues for you.